Temoac: Points of Interest

 Catholic churches: Church of the Lord of the Column (del Cerrito), which is well-preserved; church of San José, church of San Martín Obispo in the municipal seat, church of Santa Catarina de Alejandra in Huazulco, church of Santa María Magdalena, and church of Santo Tomas Apóstole, in Popotlán.

-Visitors will enjoy La hacienda de Santa Lucía. and the Feria Tradicional de Huazulco (traditional fair) in Santa Catarina, held from November 24 to 26.
+Visitors will enjoy La hacienda de Santa Lucía. and the Feria Tradicional de Huazulco (traditional fair) in Santa Catarina, held from 24 to 26 November.

 Communities

 The communities that make up Temoac are Popotlán (Barrio Santo Tomás), population 839; Huazulco, population 3,847; Amilcingo, population 3,515; and Temoac (municipal seat) population 5,799.